blackcub3s/replicacalculadora/README.md

 # PROGRAMMING DECISIONS

-For each button there is a diferent `<div></div>` tag.
-This makes it possible to give the element atrributes such as id, class and onclick functions.
+For each button of this vitual device, there is a diferent `<div></div>` tag.
+This makes it possible to give the element tag atributes such as *id*, *class* and *onclick*, to call functions.
+Mainly I've used id and onclick attributes for making the calculator work with javascript.
+Class atributes have been reserved to give color properties to the calculator.

 ## elemental operators